In this modern era, where clean energy has become a way of life, wouldn’t you agree that nothing reigns supreme like solar energy?

 Before installing solar panels at your home in your area, it's important that you take note of important factors, such as placement, costs, time and geographic location.
 Here's a good infographic that could sum up the things you need to recall when it comes to solar panel installation for your home:

-Residential solar panel installation in your region
+Residential solar panel installation in your location

 You can utilize solar energy no matter where you are.
 There are even gadgets for the roof of your car with a wire that feeds through a crack in the window, and these can charge your phone.
 Solar energy is everywhere, but the most prominent place it should be is in the biggest energy usage across the globe: your home.
 Private residentials, when added up, use more fossil fuel than any other building classification in the United States--yes, even more so than industrial or commercial buildings!